dylan-lang/opendylan/documentation/intro-dylan/source/objects.rst

 The features of Dylan's object system don't map directly onto the features found in C++.
-Dylan handles access control using :term:`modules`, not ``private`` declarations within individual objects.
-Standard Dylan has no destructors, but instead relies upon the garbage collector to recover memory and on exception handling blocks to recover other resources.
+Dylan handles access control using :term:`modules`, not ``private`` declarations within individual classes.
+Standard Dylan has no destructors, but instead relies upon the garbage collector to recover memory and on block/cleanup to recover lexically scoped resources.
 Dylan objects don't even have real member functions.

-Despite these oddities, Dylan's object system is at least as powerful as that of C++.
+Dylan's object system is at least as powerful as that of C++.
 Multiple inheritance works smoothly, constructors are rarely needed and there's no such thing as object slicing.
 Alternate constructs replace the missing C++ features.
 Quick and dirty classes can be turned into clean classes with little editing of existing code.

-Before starting, temporarily set aside any low-level expertise in C++ or Object Pascal.
+Before starting, temporarily set aside any low-level expertise in C++.
 Dylan differs enough that such knowledge can actually interfere with the initial learning process.

 Built-In Classes
 ================